 The Cibola Regional Communications Center (CRCC) is the primary Public Safety Answering Point (PSAP) for Cibola County.
-It is the responsibility of the CRCC to answer all 911 and non emergency calls in the county as well as dispatch emergency services.
+It is the responsibility of the CRCC to answer all 911 and non-emergency calls in the county as well as dispatch emergency services.
 CRCC dispatches for the Cibola County Sheriff's Department, the Grants Police Department, and all Fire and EMS for both the city and the county.
-CRCC has a total of 14 staff members, to include the PSAP Manager, an Administrative Assistant, two Supervisors, and 10 Emergency Communication Specialists (ECS).
+CRCC has a total of 14 staff members, including the PSAP Manager, an Administrative Assistant, two Supervisors, and 10 Emergency Communication Specialists (ECS).
 CRCC is operational twenty-four hours a day, seven days a week.
 There is always at least two ECS on duty and during peak hours there are three on duty to assist in keeping up with emergency phone calls and radio transmissions.
 All dispatch personnel is required to graduate from the New Mexico Law Enforcement Academy with their Telecommunicator License within one year of employment.

 911 Service, Commitment, Pride